zibous/ha-watermeter/esphome/README.md

 - Copy the files and directories to `/docker/app/esphome/config`
 - Start Docker ESPHOME
 - Create secrets.yaml based on `template_secrets.yaml` and adjust the entries
-- Create and deploy the application to the connected Wemos D1 Mini
+- Create and deploy the application to the connected device

 ## Compile Info